A Spanish man charged with infecting 22 people with COVID-19 | ExBulletin

 Police said in a statement a few days before the outbreak, the man showed symptoms of COVID-19 but rejected a colleague’s suggestion to go home and quarantine.

 After work, he didn’t see any improvement, so he went to the PCR test before going to the gym and returned to work the next day.
-The boss told him to go home after showing a temperature of 40 degrees Celsius, but the man refused.
+The boss told him to go home after the temperature reached 104 degrees, but the man refused.

 According to police, he walked around the office, lowered his face mask, coughed people, and said, “Let’s get infected with the coronavirus.”